sroze/companienv/README.md

 ## The `.env.dist` file

 **All your configuration is directly in your `.env.dist` file, as comments.** The configuration is divided in blocks that will be displayed to the user for a greater understanding of the configuration.
+Here are the fondations for Companienv:

+- **Blocks.** They logically group variables together.
+They are defined by a title (line starting with a double-comment `##`) and a description (every comment line directly bellow)
+- **Attributes.** Defined by a line starting with `#+`, an attribute is associated to one or multiple variables.
+These attributes are the entrypoint for extensions.
+In the example above, it says that the `JWT_*` variables are associated with an RSA key pair, so Companienv will automatically offer the user to generate one for them.
+- **Comments.** Lines starting by `#~` will be ignored by Companienv.

 *Example of `.env.dist.` file*
 ```